qtheperfect/DocuOpera/README.md

 The On-Screen Reading For Documents Deserves To Be More Convenient!

-When reading documents:
+From now on, when reading documents:

-* Jump around sections of a page with merely one key, and -
+* Jump around positions of a page with merely one key;

 * With automatically marked history scopes that makes fast scanning never more convenient;

-* With an audio player along with the text, repeating and forwarding with shortcuts;
+* With an audio repeater player along with the text, which repeats or forwards fully controlled by shortcuts;

 * Make full use of the screen space  without one centimeter waste;